chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 <details>
 <summary>Bootstrap Output Directories</summary>

-The following subdirectories contain urban and rural bootstrap results:
+The following subdirectories are used to save urban and rural bootstrap results:

 - `bootstrap_01_499_tracts`
 - `bootstrap_01_499_tracts_lhs`